gha-playground/automerge-prs/README.md

 # Automerge PRs

+> ***Note***
+> It's not the same as [Automatically Merging a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/automatically-merging-a-pull-request)

 This is an example about using GitHub CLI, Projects and Actions to review PRs with certain criteria and automatically merge them given a `Release date` field.

 ## How this works?